WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 ![Settings button](/SettingsButton.png "Settings button")

-Select the `Bitcoin` tab, click on the `Network` dropdown and select `TestNet`.
+Select the `Bitcoin` tab, click on the `Network` dropdown and select `TestNet4`.

 ![Settings Network Dropdown](/SettingsNetwork.png "Settings Network Dropdown")

 Restart Wasabi to activate the change.
-After the restart, you should see the `TestNet` indicator in the top right corner of the wallet.
+After the restart, you should see the `TestNet4` indicator in the top right corner of the wallet.

 ![Bitcoin testnet network activated in Wasabi Wallet](/TestNetIndicator.png "Bitcoin testnet network activated in Wasabi Wallet")

-When Wasabi is started in testnet, it will fetch testnet [BIP 158 block filters](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki) from the backend.
+When Wasabi is started in testnet, it will fetch testnet4 block filters from the backend.
 For the first start, this may take a couple of minutes.

 After the testing, set the settings back to mainnet, and close Wasabi.